icon Recharge Now for ₹1000 & Get ₹1600* In Your Wallet. Use Code: FLAT600 | Limited Period Offer On First Recharge

 Specialist - Marketing @ Shiprocket

-We all know about the nitty-gritty of the Goods and Services Tax (GST) for domestic bills, but what happens when you are trading overseas?
+We all know about the nitty-gritty of the Goods and Services Tax (GST) for domestic bills, but what happens when trading overseas?
 That’s where things get challenging.
 Exporting goods involves a fair share of paperwork, and at the heart of it all is the export invoice.

 An export invoice is the blueprint of an export transaction.
 It provides crucial information to the buyer, freight forwarder, customs, bank, and other key players in international trade.
 A simple mistake in your export invoice can lead to problems, delays, and disputes.